pottekkat/personal-website/content/about/index.md

 ## About This Blog

+This blog is a window into my world as an open source maintainer and an amateur policy analyst.

+I write about a [wide range of topics](/categories/), from in-depth [tutorials for projects](/tags/apache-apisix/) that keep me up at night to the [goals in life](/tags/life/) that keep me inspired.

+I also try to [write daily](/categories/daily-dose-of-pottekkat/), but fair warning: I don't stop to edit these.

+Unless mentioned otherwise, all material in this blog is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0), and the [source code](https://github.com/pottekkat/personal-website) of this website is available under the [MIT license](https://github.com/pottekkat/personal-website/blob/hugo/LICENSE).

+### Ethics Statement

+I don't accept any form of payment to write about a product or a company.
+The products I write about are the ones I work on and/or believe in strongly.

+I use [analytics](/stats/) to help me learn and improve my future articles.
+This blog uses [Plausible Analytics](https://plausible.io/privacy-focused-web-analytics) and does not collect personal data or personally identifiable information.

+## About Me

+I work full-time in maintaining [Apache APISIX](https://github.com/apache/apisix).
+Formerly, I maintained two [CNCF](https://en.wikipedia.org/wiki/Cloud_Native_Computing_Foundation) projects.

+I work primarily on cloud native/Kubernetes, API gateways, and service meshes.
+I [write](/categories/featured/) and occasionally give [talks](https://youtube.com/playlist?list=PLUVkO7d15olRgs1rU6scvszk0DB5HxKdu) ([what am I doing now?](/now/)).

 _The chart below shows how much I work on this blog.
 See more [/stats](/stats/)._

 {{< echarts width="720px" height="220px" overflow="auto" setOption=false >}}